veertuinc/anka-docs/intel/Getting Started/understanding-vm-networking.md

 Be aware that if you clone your VM Template with a specific MAC, both VMs cannot run at the same time
 {{< /hint >}}

-{{< hint info >}}
+{{< hint warning >}}
-Dynamic MAC Addresses are not guaranteed to be unique, though, reuse/collision is highly unlikely.
+When using bridged networking mode for your VM, dynamic MAC Addresses are not guaranteed to be unique, though, reuse/collision is extremely unlikely.
+We do our best to prevent this with our randomization logic.
 {{< /hint >}}

 {{< hint warning >}}